laravel-workflow/waterline/README.md

 ![workflow](https://user-images.githubusercontent.com/1130888/202864523-edd88fce-0ce9-4e5a-a24c-38afeae4e057.png)

 <sub><sup>"Laravel" is a registered trademark of Taylor Otwell.
-This project is not affiliated, associated, endorsed, or sponsored by Taylor Otwell, nor have they been reviewed, tested, or certified by Taylor Otwell.
-The use of the trademark "Laravel" on this website is for informational and descriptive purposes only.
+This project is not affiliated, associated, endorsed, or sponsored by Taylor Otwell, nor has it been reviewed, tested, or certified by Taylor Otwell.
+The use of the trademark "Laravel" is for informational and descriptive purposes only.
 Laravel Workflow is not officially related to the Laravel trademark or Taylor Otwell.</sup></sub>